ArjunBasandrai/medvise/ml/README.md

   - `all` to download all available models
   - `kidney` to download the Kidney Cancer Classification model
   - `cervix` to download the Cervix Cancer Classification model

+## Training Script

+The training scripts in this repository were initially developed on Kaggle.
+The links to which can be found below :-

+- <a href="https://www.kaggle.com/code/arjunbasandrai/kidney-cancer-classification-99-5" target="_blank">Kidney Cancer Classification</a>
+- <a href="https://www.kaggle.com/code/arjunbasandrai/cervical-cancer-classification-99-15" target="_blank">Cervical Cancer Classification</a>

 **NOTE**: Models will be downloaded in the `ml/models/` directory